6br/go_alignment/README.md

 ## NOTION
 Now, you can align only composed by ATGC(or atgc).

+I have recognized it has a lot of issue such as below.
-This repository doesn't obey to best practice of golang.
-I'm working on.
+* This repository doesn't obey to best practice of golang.
+* Test's coverage is not 100%.

 ## Install
 Please git clone.